segin-GH/TODO-Projects/README.md

 - [ ] learn how to implemnt TDD for Embedded systems.

 ## Shell scripting
-- [ ] Bash script
+- [ ] learn shell script

 ## Static Analysis Tool for STM Embedded Devices
-- [ ] Research and develop a static analysis tool for C/C++ code targeting STM embedded devices
+- [ ] Research and develop a static analysis tool for C/C++ code targeting from scratch STM embedded devices
     - [ ] Study existing static analysis tools and understand the different types of analysis that can be performed
     - [ ] Choose a parsing library for C/C++ code specific to STM devices
     - [ ] Develop the core analysis engine of the tool with a focus on finding issues specific to STM devices